Table of Contents

 Which is the National Language of India?

 India doesn’t give the status of the National language to any of the languages due to the diversity of the country.
 Hindi is a language spoken by less than 44% of people in India.
-The debate to make Hindi as an official language has sparked for decades but to no avail.
+The debate to make Hindi an official language has sparked for decades but to no avail.
 The Indian constitution does not give rights to any language to be declared as the National language of India.
 However, Hindi and English have been declared as the official languages to be used for official purposes throughout the country.